Error Model

 Signatures are never an error.
 An unimplemented PipeSignature reached during validation is a runnability fact, not a validation failure: the validator no longer raises on it.
 The assembled library's outstanding signatures ride the validation report's pending_signatures, and is_runnable = not pending_signatures. allow_signatures is a sweep-mechanics flag only (whether signature pipes are mock-run and listed in validated_pipes) — it does not change the verdict, so strict ≡ lenient in the report body.
 The "is this a failure?" decision moves to the consumer: the CLI exits non-zero on not is_runnable unless --allow-signatures; the HTTP caller reads is_runnable.
 (The execute/run path is different: running a stub still raises PipeSignatureNotExecutableError.)

-Host-wiring guards are programmer errors, not content verdicts. validate_bundle / load_concepts_only's "provide exactly one of mthds_contents / mthds_file_path" and the mthds_sources-length-mismatch guards raise PipelexUnexpectedError (→ 500, redacted under STRICT), not ValidateBundleError — a caller wiring bug must not be reported as if the submitted bundle were invalid.
+Host-wiring guards are programmer errors, not content verdicts. validate_bundle's "provide exactly one of mthds_contents / mthds_file_path" guard and resolve_crate_from_contents's mthds_sources-length-mismatch guard raise PipelexUnexpectedError (→ 500, redacted under STRICT), not ValidateBundleError — a caller wiring bug must not be reported as if the submitted bundle were invalid.
 The empty-mthds_contents guard stays caller-facing (it can legitimately reflect an end user submitting no bundles).

 ValidationErrorItem and the builder are the single source of truth across surfaces: build_validation_error_items() (pipelex/pipeline/validation_errors.py) is called by both ValidateBundleError.to_error_report() (the API path) and the agent CLI's extract_validation_errors() (the CLI JSON envelope), so the two structured shapes cannot drift.
 The item lives in pipelex/base_exceptions.py alongside ErrorReport — not next to the source error-data models — because ErrorReport references it as a typed field and the root exceptions module must not import the pipelex.core error modules.